Here are the most interesting Samoa facts I learnt while I was in the country.

 Scottish author of Treasure Island, Robert Louis Stevenson, lived on Samoa in the 1800s.
 He moved there in the hope of alleviating his tuberculosis.
 He built a stunning mansion at the foothills of Mount Vaea, that you can still visit today.
 It’s been restored and the museum now possesses the largest collection of Stevensoniana on public display in the world.

 He immersed himself in the culture and by all accounts was held in high regard by the locals.
+When you talk about famous people in Samoa, his name comes up quite a lot.

 25. Samoa is the most beautiful place I’ve been